ghiggi/ximage/README.md

 > Ghiggi Gionata & Son Pham-Ba . ghiggi/ximage.
 Zenodo. https://doi.org/10.5281/zenodo.8131552

-If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.7753488).
+If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.8131552).

+## License

+The content of this repository is released under the terms of the [MIT](LICENSE) license.

 ## 📚 Requirements: